Architecture of Nigeria: Yoruba architecture

+The interior of a building in Ode Ondo, capital of the Ondo Kingdom.

 Pre-colonial Yoruba people predominantly live in urban clusters that ends up forming a circular pattern.
 The palace (afin) of the King and an open market are located at the center of the town, while families live in structures that were built to enclose an open courtyard.
 An hierarchy of sort is developed within towns whereby the afin or palace is the largest compound and has the most courtyards in the city.
 Trailing behind are the dwellings of ward or lineage chiefs which typically have more than one courtyard and then followed by the houses of elders of families.

 Traditional Yoruba architectural forms can be seen as hollow squares or circles and a unit can be viewed as a compound consisting of various sub units arranged in a quad shape that surrounds an open courtyard, the open space serves as the point of social contact and also used for cooking and craft making.
 The open spaces or courtyards are designed to be much larger so as to encourage communication between family members while the intimate spaces are much smaller and darker and mostly used for sleeping.
 Materials used for building the houses are moulded mud obtained from laterite soils, these are the main material for building walls and the houses are built without windows.
 Roofing materials are influenced by environmental conditions, in areas close to the Atlantic coast, raffia palm leaves are the main materials for roofing while in the northern regions, wood is substituted for palm fronds.

 The houses of chiefs and the palace of a king (Afin), include extended courtyards for different activities and also have animal murals and carved posts which are also prominent features of the shrines dedicated to Orishas.